roverwing/RoverWingLibrary/docs/installation.rst

-please download the library as a zip file by clicking on green :guilabel:`Clone or download` button in the top right corner of RoverWing library github repository at http://github.com/roverwing/RoverWingLibrary/ and choose :menuselection:`Download ZIP`.
+please download the library as a zip file by clicking on green :guilabel:`Clone or download` button in the top right corner of RoverWing library github repository at http://github.com/roverwing/RoverWingLibrary/ and choose :guilabel:`Download ZIP`.
 After downloading, start Arduino IDE and select in the menu :menuselection:`Sketch-->Include Library-->Add .ZIP Library`.

 After installation, restart Arduino IDE and verify that library was successfully